DXHeroes/knowledge-base-content/practices/bad_team_onboarding.md

 slug: agile-events
 stages:
   - development
-short_description: The bad team onboarding is when your new members don't receive the crucial information at the pace.
+short_description: The bad team onboarding is when your new members don't receive the crucial information or vice-versa i.e. they are overflooded with the pointers and information at the pace.
 tags:
   - retrospective
   - refinement